Mohanadmirghani376/TJSCC-PCT/README.md

 # Transformer-Based Joint Source-Channel Coding for Robust 3D Point Cloud Transmission

-Code and models will be released upon acceptance.
+Full code and models will be released upon acceptance.